 Herminio A. Blanco has served as a Director of the Board since 2004.
 Dr. Blanco is founder and president of IQOM, a consulting corporation and a daily analytical electronic newspaper specializing in international trade in Latin America.
 IQOM has been the chief advisor to the Mexican private sector during the negotiations of the TPP (Trans-Pacific Partnership Agreement).
 Dr. Blanco is a corporate advisor to corporations throughout the world and is a member of the boards of CYDSA, Arcelor Mittal U.S. and Mexico and FUNO, the largest REIT (real estate investment trust) in Mexico.
 Dr. Blanco is a member of the International Advisory Committee of Mitsubishi Corporation and the Trilateral Commission and was the Secretary of Trade and Industry of Mexico from 1994 to 2000 and Mexico's Chief Negotiator of the North American Free Trade Agreement (NAFTA) from 1990 to 1993.
-Dr. Blanco was also responsible for the negotiation of the free trade agreement with the European Union and the European Free Trade Area and various agreements with Latin American countries and with Israel.
+Dr. Blanco vas also responsible for the negotiation of the free trade agreement with the European Union and the European Free Trade Area and various greements with Latin American countries and with Israel.
 Dr. Blanco contributed to the launching of negotiations of the free trade agreement with Japan.
 He was Assistant Professor of Economics at Rice University, in Houston, Texas from 1980 to 1985.
-Dr. Blanco holds a B.A. in Economics from Instituto Tecnológico de Estudios Superiores de Monterrey and a Ph.D. in Economics from University of Chicago.
+Dr. Blanco holds a B.A. in Economics from University of Chicago.
 Dr. Blanco's extensive experience and background in foreign trade and finance, along with his academic and consulting skills, qualify him to serve on the Board.

 Maria da Graça França has served as a Director of the Board since 2004.
 Ms. França served as Director of Internal Control of Banco do Brasil from 2006 to 2007.
-She also served in various other capacities during her tenure with Banco do Brasil, since 1971, as Head of North America and General Manager of Banco do Brasil, New York Branch from 2004 to 2005, Executive General Manager of the International Division in Brasilia, Brazil from 2002 to 2003, Regional Manager for the operations of the Bank in South America based in Argentina in 2002, General Manager of Banco do Brasil, Paris Branch from 1999 to 2002, Deputy General Manager of Banco do Brasil, Miami Branch from 1993 to 1999, General Manager of the department responsible for Banco do Brasil's foreign network from 1992 to 1993, Deputy General Manager for foreign exchange from 1989 to 1992, Assistant Manager within the Risk Management Area from 1988 to 1989, Assistant Manager for foreign exchange internal controls from 1984 to 1987 and employee in the Foreign Exchange Department from 1971 to 1984.
-Ms. França holds a degree in Economics and Accounting from Universidad Federal de Uberlandia-Minais Gerais, Brazil.
+She also served in various other capacities during her tenure with Banco do Brasil, since 1971, as Head of North America and General Manager of Banco do Brasil, New York Branch from 2004 to 2005, Executive General Manager of the International Division in Brasilia, Brazil from 2002 to 2003, Regional Manager for the operations of the Bank in South America based in Argentina in 2002, General Manager of Banco do Brasil, Paris Branch from 1999 to 2002, Deputy General Manager of Banco do Brasil, Miami Branch from 1993 to 1999, General Manager of the department responsible for Banco do Brasil's foreign network from 1992 to 1993, Deputy General Manager for foreign exchange from 1984 to 1987, Assistant Manager in Economics and Accounting from 1098 to 1998, Assistant Manager for foreign exchange internal controls from 1984 to 1987 and employee in the Foreign Exchange Department from 1971 to 1984.
 Ms. França's experience managing operations and internal controls in international banking as well as her extensive tenure with Banco do Brasil, provide her unique insight, and qualify her to serve on the Board.